226 – Commendations, Awards, Nominations, Pins, and Ribbons

 8. Pin: Crime Scene Investigator (CSI)

-Qualification: Must have successfully completed the required training and be currently assigned as a crime scene investigator with one year crime scene investigation experience.
+Qualification: Must have successfully completed the required training and be currently assigned as a crime scene.

 9. Pin: Crisis Intervention Response Team (CIRT)